 offer of a room in our halls of residence for the first year of your course.

-The Department of Geography and Geology’s modern and wide-ranging facilities combine with a friendly and supportive learning environment to ensure that your studies are a rich and rewarding experience.
+The department of History, Geography and Social Sciences is based in the Geosciences building.
+The contemporary facilities combine with a friendly and supportive learning environment to ensure that your studies are a rich and rewarding experience.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.